WithoutHaste/WinFormsExtensions/README.md

-# WinFormsExtensions
+# WithoutHaste.Windows.GUI

-Behavior extensions for C# WinForms (or Windows Forms) framework.
+Behavior extensions for C# Windows Forms framework.

-Currently includes a Layout Helper class.

 ## Library

-Release library at WinFormsExtensions/bin/Release/WinFormsExtensions.dll
+Release library at WithoutHaste.Windows.GUI/bin/Release/WithoutHaste.Windows.GUI.dll.

+## Examples of Use

+Place a Control at the top of a Form, stretching from one side to the other:

+LayoutHelper.